Astroworld Festival crowd crush: Immediate response

 At the concert's opening, ParaDocs' chief dispatcher Jon Saltzman told Business Insider Unified Command, where he was stationed, received reports of at least three attendees suffering smoke inhalation from the stage's fireworks; then, his radio check-ins to supervisors stationed at forward triage positions were responded to with what he deciphered to be at least three reports of cardiac arrest, the highest number he and his colleagues had seen at any event they had worked.
 Saltzman told the festival dispatcher at command to shut down the festival then waited for a response he implied he never received.

 At 9:18 p.m., HFD received its first report of an injury related to breathing issues and a perceived crush.
 At 9:21 p.m., staff among the event's private medical contractors were dispatched to the front of the crowd; they confirmed multiple injuries to Unified Command but the concert continued.
 Concertgoers recorded staff performing cardiopulmonary resuscitation (CPR) on unconscious attendees by 9:28 p.m.
 Because medical personnel were overwhelmed in triage, audience members also attempted to perform CPR.
 Several people were administered naloxone.

 At approximately 9:30 p.m., a panicked female officer asked for a clear radio channel to report unconscious trampled victims in the medical tent, warning of worsening crowd conditions that may affect officers attempting rescues.

 At 9:33 p.m., police reported unconscious trample victims at the front of the stage, and in the next 10 minutes, police operators made five 911 calls about unconscious people in the crowd and reports of possible CPR ongoing or needed.
 A deputy chief confirmed a compressing crowd and several attendees staggering out and experiencing panic attacks, and with no time to consult with ParaDocs, Chief Koochak ordered an 'EMT Task Force' of 16 units to attend the scene.

-At 9:38 p.m., a ParaDocs dispatcher at Unified Command relayed a mass-casualty incident to officials; HFD dispatchers declared the mass-casualty event, but communication began to break down and the declaration wasn't reaching officials such as police effectively.
+At 9:38 p.m., a ParaDocs dispatcher at Unified Command relayed a mass-casualty incident to officials; HFD dispatchers declared the mass-casualty event, but communication began to break down and the declaration was not reaching officials such as police effectively.
 The HPD Assistant Chief with several officials told festival promoters the show should not continue but according to Houston Chronicle, Chief Finner, following consultation with local officials, decided to defer this decision to festival management, production and Travis Scott, citing his department's lack of power.
 Several officials told The New York Times some workers did not follow proper protocol in identifying suspected deceased persons by code over the radio.